unizar-flav/ProLink/README.md

 ## Usage
-The script is designed to be executed in Google Colab.
-Although it can be installed and executed locally.
+This software is intended to be executed in Google Colab.
+To run it, open [this notebook](https://colab.research.google.com/github/unizar-flav/ProLink/blob/master/ProLink.ipynb) and follow these steps:

 **Step 1:** Run the first cell in order to install the dependencies required for the script.
 It is only needed to do once everytime the execution environment is initialized.